 As the way we work continues to evolve, the number of people working in ways that do not fit within traditional employer/employee frameworks is likely to grow.
 Yet our laws have not caught up.
 Though legislation has been introduced to extend additional coverage, the leading federal employment antidiscrimination law, Title VII, does not apply to independent contractors.
 This disparity in coverage has a dual impact, leaving true independent contractors without needed protections and giving employers further incentive to misclassify employees to avoid legal responsibility for discrimination.

 States have stepped up to fill this gap, paving a path for future federal action while ensuring protection in the present for independent workers.
 A Better Balance’s forthcoming analysis surveys state antidiscrimination laws across the country to determine their current treatment of independent contractors.
-While most states tend to follow the federal definition of who is and is not covered under Title VII, we identify nine states that provide at least some clear protections against discrimination for independent contractors.
+While most states tend to follow the federal definition of who is and is not covered under Title VII, we identify eleven states that provide at least some clear protections against discrimination for independent contractors.
 These states can offer models for further research and policy development at the local, state, and federal level.

 Different states have taken different routes to protecting independent workers.
 Independent contractors are protected on the same basis as employees in New York and in Maryland.
 Both states extend the exact same protections under their anti-discrimination laws to independent contractors as to employees, treating independent contractors effectively as employees for purposes of the state’s anti-discrimination law.
 In Maryland, the definition of “employee” under the anti-discrimination law explicitly includes a person acting as an independent contractor for an employer.
 New York reaches a similar result by barring unlawful discrimination against “non-employees,” including independent contractors, which guidance has emphasized includes “all discrimination.”
 Of particular relevance, New York recently amended its law to remove the minimum employer size requirement, meaning that anti-discrimination protections could apply even to contractors working with entities with no (or very few) employees.